UF-Fall-24/SE_PROJECT/README.md

 ---

 ## Project Overview
-**Book Ease** centralizes travel services—flights, hotels, packages—into a single intuitive platform.
+**Book Ease** centralizes travel services—hotels, packages—into a single intuitive platform.
 Users can:
 - 🔍 Search for travel packages and hotels by destination and dates
 - 💰 Instantly calculate combined package + accommodation pricing
 - 🔒 Securely register & authenticate